The Early Days

 “Loss creates an absence, a void, a well to be filled…it can become a generator of new relationships, an attempt to make sense of the absence, to experience the well as full rather than empty.“

-Participants were invited to view the exhibition and take notes, then take a short walk to The Durning Library where they were encouraged to respond using the exhibits as prompts and reflect on the themes it addressed.
-Participants also had an opportunity to evaluate and revise their work; experimentation with style and form was encouraged along with constructive criticism with an emphasis on respect and support given the sensitive nature of the themes.
+Participants were invited to view the exhibition and take notes, take a short walk to The Durning Library where they were encouraged to respond using the exhibits as prompts and reflect on the themes it addressed.
+Participants also had an opportunity to evaluate and revise their work; experimentation with style and form was encouraged and opportunity for feedback with constructive criticism provided with an emphasis on respect and support given the sensitive nature of the themes.
 A sharing of the work took place back at the gallery with the curators of the exhibition and invited guests.

 And Then There Was Light